-III.A.1.a)

-Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
+III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
+(Core) III.A.1.b) Prior to appointment in the program, fellows must: III.A.1.b).(1) have successfully completed at least two years of education in a pathology residency that satisfies the requirements in III.A.1.; or, (Core) III.A.1.b).(1).(a) For Tracks A and B, this must include at least 18 months of anatomic pathology.
+(Core) III.A.1.b).(1).(b) For Track C, this must include at least 18 months of clinical pathology.
+(Core) III.A.1.b).(2) have certification or eligibility for certification in anatomic pathology and clinical pathology, in anatomic pathology, or in clinical pathology by the ABPath, as applicable to the identified area of the program.
+(Core) III.A.1.c) Fellow Eligibility Exception The Review Committee for Pathology will allow the following exception to the fellowship eligibility requirements: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: III.A.1.c).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)

+III.A.1.c).(1).(b) review and approval of the applicant's

+exceptional qualifications by the GMEC; and,

+III.A.1.c).(1).(c) verification of Educational Commission for certification.
 (Core)

-III.A.1.b) Prior to appointment in the program, fellows must have successfully completed residency in anesthesiology that satisfies the requirements in III.A.1.
-(Core)

-III.A.1.c) Fellow Eligibility Exception

-The Review Committee for Anesthesiology will allow the following exception to the fellowship eligibility requirements:

-III.A.1.c).(1)

-An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core)

-III.A.1.c).(1).(a)

-evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)

-III.A.1.c).(1).(b)

-review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core)

-III.A.1.c).(1).(c)

-verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
-(Core)
+Foreign Medical Graduates (ECFMG)

-III.A.1.c).(2)

-Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
+III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical matriculation.
 (Core)